ibm-build-lab/terraform-elasticsearch-setup/README.md

     - A Kibana deployment
     - An Enterprise Search deployment

 The Terraform script will ensure that all these resources can communicate with each other.
-It will output the public facing Kibana URL where the user can access the Enterprise Search user interface.
+It will output the public Kibana URL where the user can access the Enterprise Search user interface.

 It will also output the URL of the Elasticsearch deployment.